 - Increase in goal-directed activity or psychomotor agitation – having lots of projects and plans

-- Being disinhibited – excessive engagement in high risk activities that are potentially harmful
+- Uncharacteristically disinhibited – excessive engagement in high risk activities that are potentially harmful

 - Psychotic symptoms – hallucinations, delusional ideas, disorganised thinking and speech

 These episodes are the same as the symptoms of a Major Depressive Episode and commonly include:

 - Low mood most of the day, nearly every day – feeling sad, irritable, and teary

 - Loss of interest or pleasure in your usual activities

 - Eating more or less than usual, or a significant weight loss or gain

 - Insomnia or feeling like you need less sleep to get by